Business moguls to form CPEC advisory council

 US Special Representative for Afghanistan Reconciliation Ambassador Zalmay Khalilzad also called on Imran Khan and briefed him on his recent visits to the region to muster support for the Afghan reconciliation process.

-Chaudhry Ghulam Hussain, Abu Zar Bukhari and Raja Nazeer Husain also had meetings with Prime Minister Imran Khan at the Prime Minister's office where Adviser for Trade Abdul Razak Dawood, special assistants to PM Naeemul Haq and Iftikhar Durrani were also present.
+Chaudhry Ghulam Hussain, Abu Zar Bukhari and Raja Nazeer Husain also had meeting with Prime Minister Imran Khan at the Prime Minister office where Adviser for Trade Abdul Razak Dawood, special assistants to PM Naeemul Haq and Iftikhar Durrani were also present.
 They discussed issues relating to promotion of textile sector and proposals for enhancing of exports.

 Minister for Planning, Development and Reform Khusro Bakhtiar briefed the participants on the outcome of the 8th CPEC Joint Cooperation Committee (JCC) meeting and progress on the projects.

 It was decided to promote joint ventures in petrochemicals, iron and steel, food and agriculture.
-The prime minister instructed that development of the corridor should continue with priority to the development of the western route.
+The prime minister instructed that development of the corridor should continue with priority to the development of western route.
 It was emphasised that infrastructure development needs a policy of pragmatism and due financial diligence.
-In the same spirit, a high-level committee comprising ministers for Planning, Railway and Finance was formed to finalise modalities on Pakistan Railways ML-1 -- the strategic project of CPEC.
+In the same spirit, a high level committee comprising of ministers for Planning, Railway and Finance was formed to finalise modalities on Pakistan Railways ML-1 -- the strategic project of CPEC.

 Referring to blasphemous caricatures, the prime minister conveyed the deep anguish of the people of Pakistan on such attempts to hurt the feelings of billions of Muslims.
 The prime minister urged the UNGA president to play her role in dissuading elements that carried out such hurtful acts.